vibspatial/harpy_vitessce/README.md

 `Harpy-Vitessce` provides utilities to move from Harpy outputs to shareable Vitessce configurations.

+For more information on `Harpy` we refer to the [documentation](https://harpy.readthedocs.io/en/latest/).

 ## Installation (uv)

 Install the current `main` branch: